 Dream Rifles: The $2000 and Up Club

-What makes them so pricy?
-These rifles use very high quality parts, including ones that have been designed specifically for the manufacturers, and may be assembled by hand in small quantities.
+What makes them so pricey?
+These rifles use very high-quality parts, including ones that have been designed specifically for the manufacturers, and may be assembled by hand in small quantities.
 They are showcase rifles but make no mistake, they can also be run hard in competition.

 Up first is the Lancer Systems L15 Competition (MSRP $2138).
 While Lancer might be better known for their translucent polymer magazines that compete with the venerable and classic Magpul PMAG, they also make complete rifles.